bugcrowd/templates/submissions/description/ai_application_security/llm_security/prompt_injection/template.md

 ## Overview of the Vulnerability

 Prompt injection occurs when an attacker crafts a malicious prompt that manipulates a Large Language Model (LLM) into executing unintended actions.
-The LLM has a lack of segregation between user input and the data within the LLM, which influences the generated output.
-This can allow an attacker to inject malicious prompts into an LLM which bypass safeguards to gain unauthorized access to data.
+The LLM's inability to distinguish user input from its dataset influences the output it generates.
+This flaw allows attackers to exploit the system by injecting malicious prompts, thereby bypassing safeguards.

 ## Business Impact